rpatin/segclust2d/README.md

 logLik(mode_segclust)
 ```

-### BIC (segclust)
+### BIC-based penalized likelihood (segclust)

-`BIC.segmentation()` return information on the BIC-penalized log-likelihood of the different segmentations possible.
-It returns a data.frame with the number of segment, the BIC-penalized log-likelihood and the number of cluster.
+`BIC.segmentation()` return information on the BIC-based penalized log-likelihood of the different segmentations possible.
+It returns a data.frame with the number of segment, the BIC-based penalized log-likelihood and the number of cluster.
 For `segclust()` only.
+Note that this does not truly returns a BIC.

 ``` r
 BIC(mode_segclust)